patrickfrey/mewa/doc/tutorial.md

 ### Reduction Weight

 Now we have to look again at something a little bit puzzling.
 We have to assign a weight to reductions.
 The problem is that even trivial examples of type queries lead to ambiguity if we do not introduce a weighting scheme that memorizes a preference.
+The ```typedb:resolve_type``` and ```typedb:derive_type``` functions are implemented as shortest path search that selects the result and implements this preference.
 Real ambiguity is something we want to detect as an error.
+An ambiguity is indicated when two or more results are appearing having the same weight sum.
 I concluded that it is best to declare all reduction weights at one central place in the source and to document it well.

 Let's have a look at an example without weighting of reductions that will lead to ambiguity.